 Coin Show Cherrypicking Courtesy

-At coin shows, be cognizant of where you take coins from, especially from fixed-price boxes.
+At coin shows, be mindful of where you take coins from, especially from fixed-price boxes.
 Sometimes coin show dealers put out boxes or trays of coins that have a fixed price on them.
 If you shop from these boxes, only look at one price group at a time, and then set those picks aside or have the dealer bag them up for you, so that you don't get merchandise from different priced boxes mixed up.

 Bookworms and Checklists at Coin Shows

 Keep your books and checklists away from the coins.
 Coin show dealers usually aren't too thrilled to see customers pulling out books and checklists while they shop for coins.
 If you're a "checklist" type of person, keep the dealer's perspective in mind.
-Books and papers are really good places to slip a coin or two, and many dealers have lost coins this way, so always bring the minimum amount of paper onto the table.
+Books and papers are perfect places to slip a coin or two, and many dealers have lost coins this way, so always bring the minimum amount of paper onto the table.

 Handling Coin Show Merchandise

 Always be aware of what your hands are doing when you're at a coin show.
 One thing I'm still doing is forgetting to take my loupe (magnifier) out before the show.
 Thus, the first dealer I get to where I want to examine some coins up close, I find I need to dig into my purse to find my loupe.
-I am always careful to set down the coin I am holding, (and I'm never holding more than one at a time, another good rule to follow), and then I turn my hands palms up as I pull them away towards my purse.
-By turning my hands palms up, the dealer knows I haven't palmed anything.
+I am always careful to set down the coin I am holding, (and I'm never holding more than one at a time, another good rule to follow), and then I turn my palms up as I pull them away towards my purse.
+By turning my palms up, the dealer knows I haven't palmed anything.
 I also verbally announce that I am getting my loupe, so he knows what's going on.
 These actions pass casually, and nobody takes any notice notably, except that the dealer has a "good feeling" about me since he knows by my actions that I have a great deal of respect for his position on the other side of the table.

 Other Coin Show Courtesies